geoserver/geoserver/doc/en/user/source/security/usergrouprole/roleservices.rst

 Role services
 =============

-A **role service** is a source of information for roles.
-It provides the following:
+A **role service** provides the following information for roles:

 * List of roles
 * Calculation of role assignments for a given user
 * Mapping of a role to the system role ``ROLE_ADMINISTRATOR``
 * Mapping of a role to the system role ``ROLE_GROUP_ADMIN``

 When a user/group service loads information about a user or a group, it delegates to the role service to determine which roles should be assigned to the user or group.
-Unlike :ref:`sec_rolesystem_usergroupservices`, there is only a single role service active at any given time.
+Unlike :ref:`sec_rolesystem_usergroupservices`, only one role service is active at any given time.

-GeoServer comes by default with support for two types of role services:
+By default, GeoServer supports two types of role services:

-* XML - *(Default)* role service persisted as XML
+* XML—*(Default)* role service persisted as XML
-* JDBC - Role service persisted in a database via JDBC
+* JDBC—Role service persisted in a database via JDBC

 .. _sec_rolesystem_mapping:

 Mapping roles to system roles
 -----------------------------

-For assigning the system role ``ROLE_ADMINISTRATOR`` to a user or to a group, it is necessary to add a role with a different name and to map this role to ``ROLE_ADMINISTRATOR``.
+To assign the system role ``ROLE_ADMINISTRATOR`` to a user or to a group, a new role with a different name must be created and mapped to the ``ROLE_ADMINISTRATOR`` role.
 The same holds true for the system role ``ROLE_GROUP_ADMIN``.
-The mapping is stored in the ``config.xml`` file of the service.
+The mapping is stored in the service's ``config.xml`` file.

 .. code-block:: xml